CurtisLane/Python-tip-calculator/README.md

 # Python-tip-calculator
-A simple python app for calculated the tip for a single or split check.
+A simple python app to calculate the tip for a single or split check.